 Bred from American Standardbred stallions and mares between 1890 and 1914.
 It was only in 1950 that the Russian Trotter received official recognition

 Height: 15.3 to 16 hands high

 A breed originally from a province of Denmark.
 In the Middle Ages, this medium-sized draft horse was used as a saddle horse to carry heavily armored knights.
-By the 19th Century, it was deployed as an artillery and heavy cart horse.
+By the 19th Century, this horse was used to move artillery and heavy carts.
 Today they are used for farm work.

 The Shire Horse horse is a large English horse capable of pulling huge weights.
 Often associated with the pulling of brewery wagons, but is also used in forestry.

 Strands 16 to 17 hands high and is predominantly black or grey but can come in many colors.